Benefact Trust Limited

 What Makes Applications Stand Out:

-• Clear demonstration of Christian organizational ethos
+• Clear demonstration of Christian organisational ethos

 • Strong community need and impact evidence